ajvillegas/ajv-proto/README.txt

 * ajv_proto -> my_theme_name
 * ajv-proto -> my-theme-name

-**Responsive Menus**

-The AJV Proto theme uses a modified version of the [ResponsiveMenus.js](https://github.com/copyblogger/responsive-menus) script developed by StudioPress.
-In order to edit the settings, go to `/inc/scripts-and-styles.php` and edit the settings array in the `wp_localize_script` function for the `ajv-proto-responsive-menus` script.

-Please refer to the [ResponsiveMenus.js](https://github.com/copyblogger/responsive-menus) page for more information regarding the option parameters.
+**Gulp.js Workflow**

+The AJV Proto theme uses the Gulp.js task runner for compiling CSS, generating RTL stylesheets, translation POT files, optimizing images, as well as concatenating, transpiling (Babel) and minifying JS files.

+The Gulp.js workflow is based on the Ahmad Awais' [WPGulp](https://github.com/ahmadawais/WPGulp) project and it is extensively documented throughout.

 **Working with SCSS**

 This theme uses SCSS to generate the main CSS stylesheet.
-All the files are located under the `/scss` folder.
-You should only edit the theme's stylesheet file header in the `\scss\styles.scss` file to avoid overriding the comment block when CSS is compiled.
+All the files are located under the `assets/css/scss` folder.
+You should only edit the theme's stylesheet file header in the `assets/css/scss/styles.scss` file to avoid overriding the comment block when CSS is compiled.

-You can use your favorite task runner or software for compiling your CSS.
-Alternatively, you can use the [WP-SCSS plugin](https://wordpress.org/plugins/wp-scss/) which uses the [scssphp](https://github.com/leafo/scssphp) compiler library written in PHP.
-The theme file system is compatible with the plugin, but you'll have to specify the file paths in the plugin settings page.

-Under WP-SCSS Settings page > Configure paths, enter the following:

-**Scss Location** -> "/scss/" (no quotes)
-**CSS Location**  -> "/" (no quotes)

-Now you can edit the SCSS files directly and the CSS will compile into `styles.css` in the theme root every time the page is reloaded in the front-end.
-Remember to clear the browser cache afterwards to make sure it loads the latest CSS.
+**Custom Dashboard Widget**

+AJV Proto adds a custom WordPress Dashboard widget with the developer's contact information and logo, perfect for adding support and contact information to client websites.

+The contact information is extracted from the theme's stylesheet file header (`assets/css/scss/styles.scss`) and from theme constants defined in the `inc/init.php` file.

+To modify the widget's content edit the `ajv_proto_dashboard_widget()` function under the `inc/admin-functions.php` file.

 == Installation ==